Board of Directors

 Dan Ellsbury, M.D.

 The newest member of the LWB Board of Directors, Dan Ellsbury is a neonatologist at Mercy Children's Hospitals and Clinics in Des Moines, Iowa, and the national director of quality improvement for a large physician practice company called Pediatrix Medical Group.
 He also performs clinical research with the NIH through his affiliation with the University of Iowa as an adjunct associate clinical professor of pediatrics.
-Dan and his wife, Lisa, have seven children, including a son and daughter adopted from China in 2012.
-The Ellsburys plan to further grow their family through adoption from China in the near future.
+Dan and his wife, Lisa, have 11 children, including four who have been adopted from China.

 Julie Flynn-Coleman first set foot in China in 1986, realizing a long-held wish to visit, meet the people, and experience its culture.
 She returned 12 years later to adopt the first of her three daughters, who hail from Hunan and Anhui Provinces.
 She and her husband, Colm, are among the first families in Ireland to adopt from China and were the first to make a return homeland trip, sparking off a need to "do more."
 A volunteer with LWB since 2004, she has held various positions and currently serves as Director of Healing Homes.
 With a background in pharmacy and first-aid training, Julie brings a hands-on passion to this position.